About Us

 Diversity, Equity, and Inclusion

-History
+Our History

-The North Dakota League has been growing in recent years due to an increase in our programs, including our statewide VOTE411 voter guide, election observation, and legislative advocacy focused on the right to vote. â€‹For more on the history of the League in North Dakota, visit our resource page.
+Recently, our membership and presence has grown across the state due to an increase in programs, such as our statewide VOTE411 voter guide, election observation, and legislative advocacy focused on the right to vote.
+For more on the history of the League in North Dakota, visit our resource page.

 LWVND Board of Directors (2023-2025)